tcekala-xebia/amazon-bedrock-workshop/README.md

 ### Clone and use the notebooks
+To  get into notebook environment, you have to start your Studio Classic application (it can take few minutes) and than open it.

 > ℹ️ **Note:** In SageMaker Studio, you can open a "System Terminal" to run these commands by clicking *File > New > Terminal*